syncfusion-content/fileformat-docs/File-Formats/PDF/Split-Documents.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Split%20PDFs/Import-multiple-pages-from-an-existing-PDF/.NET).
+Download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Split%20PDFs/Split-a-Range-of-Pages/.NET%20Framework).

-## Split by fixed no of pages into a PDF document
+## Split by a fixed number of pages into a PDF document

-The Syncfusion .NET PDF library allows to split by fixed no of pages of an existing PDF document using [SplitByFixedNumber](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_SplitByFixedNumber_System_String_System_Int32_) method of [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.
+The Syncfusion .NET PDF library allows splitting by fixed number of pages of an existing PDF document using the [SplitByFixedNumber](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_SplitByFixedNumber_System_String_System_Int32_) method of the [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.
-Refer to the following code example to split by fixed number of pages.
+Refer to the following code example to split by a fixed number of pages.

 {% tabs %}